-Are you a bad parent because you neglect your children from Mondays through Fridays because you’re drowning in work and you need that job to fulfill family needs?
+Are you a bad parent because you neglect your children from Mondays through Fridays because you’re drowning in work and you need that job to fulfil family needs?
 It is natural to feel guilty and you’re not alone in this.

 Based on a study done involving 2,000 parents of kids aged 3-18, most parents find it extremely hard to clear their mind off work to solely concentrate on family bonding –the main goal is to really connect with kids.